609 – CopLogic Online Citizen Police Reporting System

 Access to CopLogic services will be through the HCSO main Internet web page.

-If there are questions regarding the report’s content, in lieu of rejecting the online report, the reviewing personnel shall attempt to contact the reporting citizen by telephone or e-mail to make the correction to it.
-If the reviewing person is unable to establish contact with the citizen, additional attempts shall be made until the matter is resolved.
+4. If there are questions regarding the report’s content, in lieu of rejecting the online report, the reviewing personnel will attempt to contact the reporting citizen by telephone or e-mail to make the correction to it.
+If the reviewing person is unable to establish contact with the citizen, additional attempts will be made until the matter is resolved.

-The Burglary and Theft Unit personnel assigned to review the electronically-filed reports shall review them each work day.
+7. The Burglary and Theft Unit personnel assigned to review the electronically-filed reports will review them each work day.

-Each area supervisor shall be responsible for reviewing and approving reports that have been forwarded to MFR from the CopLogic system.
+Each area supervisor will be responsible for reviewing and approving reports that have been forwarded to MFR from the CopLogic system.

 This policy has been revised on the below listed dates: